esstat17/Note-For-Posts/README.md

 # Note for Posts and WordPress Plugin Boilerplate

-Adding note to Wordpress post or any post types such as page, attachment, woocommerce products, easy digital downloads and other registered Wordpress Post Type.
+Add note to Wordpress post types such as post, page, attachment, download (Easy Digital Downloads), product (WooComerce), and other existing registered Wordpress Post Types.

 Employs the best coding pratices for you to create your own plugin by providing you a quick TODOs to make an easier modification and customization.